ponycode/pony-config/README.md

 ## Run-time Environment Configuration

-Often it's necessary to load a slightly different configuration for each of your run-time environments. **pony-config** does this in three steps.
+Often it's necessary to load a slightly different configuration for each of your run-time environments. **pony-config** does this in two steps.

 - Tell **pony-config** how to determine the run-time environment
 - Indicate which configuration sources are to be loaded for which environments